 4. Law enforcement agency forwards to the Central Criminal Records Exchange (CCRE):

 - The fingerprint card

-- The copy of the petition for expungement
+- A copy of the Petition for Expungement

-The non-refundable fee for filing the Petition is $96 ($84 for filing the Petition and $12 for service on the Commonwealth).
-Payment may be made by cash; by check or money order made payable to the “Clerk of the Circuit Court”; or by credit card (Mastercard and Visa only; a service charge of four (4) percent of the amount paid will be collected on credit card payments).
+The fee for an expungement is $98.00 ($86.00 for filing the Petition and $12.00 for service by the Sheriff on the Commonwealth’s Attorney).
+Payment may be made by cash, check or money order made payable to the “Clerk of the Circuit Court”; or by credit card (Visa, MasterCard or Discover).